airhdl/osvvm-demo/README.md

 The `Control.value` output port of the register bank, which reflects the current value of the `Control.value` field, is looped back to the `Status.value` input port, which represents the value to be read from the `Status.value` field.

-The `Axi4LiteManager` component, which is part of the OSVVM library, acts as a AXI4-Lite master.
-It is controlled by the Test Controller (`tb_osvvm_regs_testctrl`) through a standard OSVVM transaction record signal.
+The `Axi4LiteManager` component, which is part of the OSVVM library, acts as an AXI4-Lite master.
+It is remote-controlled by the Test Controller (`tb_osvvm_regs_testctrl`) through a standard OSVVM transaction record signal.

 Following the standard OSVVM pattern, test cases are implemented as alternative architectures of the Test Controller component.
 The design currently features the following test cases: